TL;DR

 Congestion and Road Conditions: According to DVLA data, there are more vehicles on UK roads than ever.
 This sheer volume increases the statistical probability of an incident.
 Combined with a backlog of road maintenance, potholes and poor surfaces create additional daily hazards.

 Economic Pressures on Maintenance: With the rising cost of living, the RAC's 2025 'Report on Motoring' highlights a worrying trend of drivers delaying essential maintenance.
-Worn tyres, faulty brakes, and aging suspension components are accidents waiting to happen.
+Worn tyres, faulty brakes, and ageing suspension components are accidents waiting to happen.

 In the UK, it is a criminal offence to drive a vehicle on a public road without at least third-party motor insurance.
 The law (Road Traffic Act 1988) is designed to protect other people from the financial consequences of your actions.